-Train Right With Dynamic Warm-ups
+Train Right with Dynamic Warmups

-Reduce the risk of injury before you grab the weights with these warm-up exercises.
+Reduce the risk of injury before you grab the weights with these warmup exercises.

 BEST DYNAMIC EXERCISES TO DO BEFORE TRAINING

 Stand with your arms at your sides.
 Squeeze your abs and step backward with your left leg, lowering your body until your right knee is bent at least 90 degrees.
 Push back into the starting position and repeat with

-Start in a standard push-up position with your hands directly under your shoulders, forming a straight line from head to heels.
-Lower yourself to the ground like a normal push-up.
-As you push back up, slightly roll your feet, reach your left hand to the sky and make a straight line from one hand to the other.
+Start in a standard pushup position with your hands directly under your shoulders, forming a straight line from head to heels.
+Lower yourself to the ground like a normal pushup.
+As you push back up, slightly roll your feet, reach your left hand to the sky, and make a straight line from one hand to the other.
 Return to the pushup position.
 Lower yourself again, this time pushing up and rotating to the opposite direction.
 Perform five reps on each side.

 Stand on your left leg with you knee slightly bent.
 Pick your right foot off the ground.
 Without changing the bend at your knee, bend at your hips and lower your torso until it’s nearly parallel with the floor.
 (You can put your arms out to the side for stability if you like.)
 Your right leg should be off the ground, making a straight line with your body.
 Return to the standing position.
 Do eight reps on your left leg, then eight reps on your right.

 Nate Green is the author of the Hero Workout and writes about fitness and lifestyle hacks at his blog The Nate Green Experience.